Different Types of Necklaces

 Inspired by the necklaces of Ancient Greece, this collar necklace from Fred of Paris is made from steel and 18-carat gold – a stunning modern example of a collar necklace.

 A lavalier necklace consists of a delicate chain adorned with a pendant with additional smaller pendants dangling from the main stone.
 The name is taken from one of Louis XIV’s mistresses in Georgian France – Louise de la Valliere.

 This style of necklace came back into fashion between 1900 and 1930, as the delicacy matched the feminine fashions of the era.
 At this time, Art Nouveau imagery was prevalent in jewellery.
 This example of an Art Nouveau lavalier shows an intricate cutwork metal pattern on the pendant.

 Festoon necklaces consist of multiple drapes of chains, beads or other metal parts to form the design.
 Made popular in Victorian times by Queen Alexandra of Denmark, these necklaces are impressively crafted, often featuring diamonds, pearls or other precious gemstones like rubies or amethysts.

 Later, the Dagmar necklace originally made for Queen Alexandra was eventually bequeathed to Queen Elizabeth II – it contains 2,000 diamonds and 118 pearls set in gold.
 This example is somewhat more modest but just as beautiful, set with rose-cut diamonds and saltwater pearls.

 A sautoir necklace is made of pearls or beads, finished with tassels hanging from each end.
 Perhaps the most famous sautoir in history is the Cartier necklace made for the Queen of Romania in 1919 – it had a 478-carat sapphire drop.

 Riviere necklaces are long – 14-16 inches – strung with faceted gemstones that often graduate in size.
 They sit gracefully around the decolletage with gems set in individual collets and later in prong or claw settings.
 Ornate examples have additional gemstones suspended from the main necklace.

-Riviere necklaces became popular in Victorian times and remained in fashion until the mid-20th century.
+Riviere necklaces became popular in Victorian times and remained in fashion from collections of 1900s jewellery until the mid-20th century.
 This Victorian Amethyst Pearl Riviere Necklace is a stunning example.